sfigg/commercialization-public/customize/desktop/connect-to-network.md

 Windows has logic in place to protect the user from draining their data during OOBE if they are on a metered connection (either metered Cellular or metered Wi-Fi).
 For example, if a user is on a metered network, only critical updates (for example, critical driver updates and zero-day patch (ZDP) Windows updates) are allowed on the device.

 For more information on the cellular settings for Windows 10 users, see [Cellular settings in Windows 10](https://support.microsoft.com/en-us/help/10739/windows-10-cellular-settings).

+## Download critical updates after connecting

+Immediately after the user connects to a network, critical driver updates, and ZDP updates, will begin downloading to the device.
+Only critical updates that are required for the device to function, such as security fixes, will download during this time.
+The device may restart automatically during the update.
+The time required to download the updates depends on the strength of the user's network connection.

+If a newer version of Windows has become available since the device was shipped, the user will be asked if they would like to download this non-critical Windows Update at the end of OOBE.
+For more information on this, please see [Windows updates during OOBE](windows-updates-during-oobe.md).